Public Art in Kent

-We worked alongside the Each+Every, Wick Poetry Center and the City of Kent to adapt Traveling Stanzas illustrations to fit on utility boxes and kiosks around Kent and Akron, with the goal of bringing poetry into the public consciousness.
-Accompanying the illustrations are audio devices which play the author reciting their poem.
+We worked alongside Each+Every, Wick Poetry Center and the City of Kent to adapt Traveling Stanzas illustrations to fit on utility boxes and kiosks around Kent, with the goal of bringing poetry into the public consciousness.
+Accompanying the illustrations are audio devices which play the authors reciting their poems.

-Alongside the public art experience created, Each+Every designed and developed a web app that would allow people to navigate to the boxes, read the poems, view the original art, and listen to the poet read their piece.
+Each+Every also developed a web app that allows people to navigate to the boxes, read the poems, view the original art, and listen to the poets read their pieces!

 The River Stanzas project, an evolution of the award-winning Traveling Stanzas project, the Wick Poetry Center examined and gave voice to the many ways the river can sustain us creatively and teach us about our connection to the environment and our community.
 In June 2019 our community celebrated the 50th anniversary of our river’s rebirth.
 From crisis, we had the opportunity to celebrate the success through poetry, art, and design, showcasing our community’s vibrancy—its riverbanks and bike trails, its hiking paths and streetscapes, and rise to the challenge of conveying what we’ve learned to the stewards of the next generation.

 This bronze sculpture is located at the corner of Erie St. and Route 59 and was designed by local artist George Danhires.
 “The intention of (the monument) is to show veterans that we appreciate their service,” Danhires said.
 “This sculpture indicates a value this community has.”
 He designed the monument to represent all types of American veterans through three figures.
 The sculpture features female, African-American and disabled veterans to “indicate that everyone who served is being appreciated,” Danhires said.